Leadership

 During 2023 Matthew began to have a Catholic awakening.
 God grabbed hold of him, and through intense prayer he decided to become Catholic.
 He worships most days at Queen of All Saints basilica in the Sauganash neighborhood of Chicago.
 He is also enamored of the eucharistic adoration chapel at St. Paul of the Cross in Park Ridge, Illinois.

-Matthew has struggled with depression and anxiety, which has caused him great suffering at times.
-He credits medication, good nutrition, daily aerobic exercise, not responding when nasty people attack him, eucharistic adoration, and celebrating the Eucharist at least once a day (sometimes more than once a day), for his great healing and triumph over these conditions.
+As denoted above, Matthew has struggled with depression and anxiety, which has caused him great suffering at times.
+He credits medication, good nutrition, daily aerobic exercise, fellowship with loving people, not responding when nasty people attack him, eucharistic adoration, and celebrating the Eucharist at least once a day (sometimes more than once a day), for his great healing and triumph over these conditions.
 He is passionate about mental health awareness and advocacy, which he sees as integral to his ministry.

-Matthew lives in the West Ridge neighborhood of Chicago.
-He is not married but would very much like to get married.
+Matthew has lived in the West Ridge/West Rogers Park neighborhood of Chicago for 25 years.
+He is not married but would very much like to get married (to a man).

 The Board of Directors